Learn how to fill out or make changes to the Base Price for Campsites csv file for a successful upload.

 The base prices apply nightly prices to reservations based on the site type.
 Base prices can be set for specific days of the week and date ranges.
 In order for a site or add-on to be bookable it must have a base price.
 A site or add-on will not be available in a reservation site search if it does not have base prices.
 The error message "No Sites Available" is an indicator that there are no base prices for the site type.

-Base Price Template
+Base Price for Campsites Report

 Add a new Site Type to current Base Prices

-After creating a new Add-on or Site Type, the type ID and type name will be found on the Base Price Template.
+After creating a new Add-on or Site Type, the type ID and type name will be found on the Base Price for Campsites report.
 The ID and name can be copy and pasted into the Base Price sheet.
 The Base Price sheet is the base pricing currently uploaded to Campspot.
 This can be found in Reporting > Search: "Base Price".
 There is a separate Base Price sheet for campsites and add-ons.
 A site type or add-on type must be set up and currently active in Campground Setup > Unit Setup before base prices can be added.

 Pricing Date Ranges